 What makes a great hospital communication system?

-A great hospital communication system isn’t all about fancy tech – it’s about creating a seamless flow of information that helps staff respond quickly and accurately.
+It’s not just fancy tech — it’s about creating a seamless flow of information that helps staff respond quickly and accurately.
 So, what makes a system truly effective in a fast-paced hospital setting?
 Let’s break it down.

 Unified and integrated tools